mikkel32/CoolBox/README.md

 - **Expanded Utilities**: File and directory copy/move helpers, an enhanced file manager, a threaded port scanner, a flexible hash calculator with optional disk caching, a multi-threaded duplicate finder that persists file hashes for lightning fast rescans, a screenshot capture tool, and a built-in process manager that auto-refreshes and sorts by CPU usage.
 The system info viewer now reports CPU cores and memory usage.
 - **Security Center**: Enhanced firewall controls now support macOS and the dialog lists all listening ports with the owning process for quick audits.
 Listeners refresh automatically and you can filter them by port or name.
 Terminate one process or its entire tree with a single click or kill whole port ranges at once.
 Windows Defender toggling and automatic elevation remain built in so settings always apply successfully.
 When launched without admin rights, only the Security Center is re-spawned with elevation instead of restarting the entire app.
 - **Aggressive Watchdogs**: Killed ports are tracked and any process reopening them is terminated automatically.
 If it happens repeatedly the executable is added to a process blocker so future instances are killed instantly.
 The block list is saved to `~/.coolbox/blocked_processes.json` so offenders remain banned across sessions.
+- **Executable Tester**: Stress-test binaries with automatic relaunching and detailed CPU, memory and port monitoring.
+Supply PowerShell commands to run before and after each iteration, skip port scans, control the refresh rate, insert cooldown delays and abort after a number of failures.
+The tester can launch inside a VM debug environment for reliable troubleshooting.
 - **Persistent Port Blocks**: Blocked ports are now stored in `~/.coolbox/blocked_ports.json` so attempts continue to be tracked after restarting the app.
 - **Smart Expiration**: Blocked ports remain on the watch list for a short period so rapid restarts are caught, then expire automatically.
 Blocked processes can also be removed manually from the persistent list.
 - **Kill by Click CLI**: `scripts/kill_by_click.py` opens the crosshair overlay